AlphaSentra/alphasentra-core/README.md

 # Alphagora
-Alphagora is a hybrid trading system that combines ETF sector rotation with mean-reversion strategies in gold and Treasurys, aiming to capture growth while limiting volatility through asymmetric returns.
+Alphagora is a hybrid trading system that combines ETF sector rotation with mean-reversion strategies in gold and indices, aiming to capture growth while limiting volatility through asymmetric returns.

 ## Install Packages
 To run this script, you need to install the following packages: yfinance pandas numpy pykalman.